openchange/mapirops/README.md

 - stateless and context agnostic
 - string encoding depending on context (and specified codepage)

-Note that many of the mapirops library files, responsible for pushing/pulling content are derivated from existing Samba dcerpc client library code, but current headers do not acknowledge that.
+Note that many of the mapirops library files responsible for pushing/pulling content are derivated from existing Samba dcerpc client library code, but current headers do not acknowledge that.
 This will be fixed in forthcoming commits!

 Requirements